 Bedfordshire and Luton Archives and Records Service

-If you want to prepare for your visit you can search over 75% of our catalogues online.
-If you can't visit and would like us to do some research for you details of our enquiry services and charges are here.
+If you want to prepare for your visit you can search over 80% of our catalogues online.
+If you are unable to visit us in person we offer an enquiry & research service.

 We can now be followed on http://twitter.com/#!/BedsArchives for regular updates of new catalogues, web pages and events.

 This chap is one of the most notorious criminals detained in Bedford Gaol in the 19th century, Levi Welch from Luton.
 Only a fraction of the prisoners had their photo taken - those deemed habitual or frequent offenders - but 41,500 descriptive records of the prisoners in Bedford gaol in the 19th Century are available on our online database.
 Please note that recent versions of Internet Explorer will not work with the database and searches will return no results.
 If this happens please use an alternative browser.

 The exciting Paths to Crime two year project to catalogue the Bedfordshire Quarter Sessions Rolls from 1831-1900 is now complete.
 To celebrate the completion of the project we have launched two Paths to Crime Walks where you can follow a trail through history in Harrold, Odell and Sharnbrook.

 To collect and preserve, as part of a national network of archive repositories, in secure and environmentally controlled conditions, a comprehensive and evolving archive illustrating all aspects of Bedfordshire life and history including contemporary records of archival value.

 To encourage public and community access to the records by processing archives and producing a range of finding aids, both in hard copy and on the world wide web; providing a public Searchroom service; offering a ‘one stop shop’ service point for all enquiries about the County’s land, people and their